 What do I do?

-A: In every closing package, CBC Mortgage includes 3 temporary payment coupons to use.
+A: In every closing package, First Federal Bank Mortgage includes 3 temporary payment coupons to use.
 If you received this package at closing, locate the payment coupons.
 If you have not received a letter from us in the mail notifying you that the servicing of your loan has been transferred to a new lender, please contact [email protected]

 Q: I cannot locate the temporary coupons in my closing package.
 Who can I contact for a duplicate?